INTERVIEW

 "Candidates with MBA's almost never

-having an MBA, but it doesn't guarantee
+suffer by having an MBA, but it doesn't

-that it will get one the job.
+guarantee that it will get one the job.

 When interviewing for a job that

-requires an MBA, it might be
+requires an MBA, it might be interesting

-interesting for the candidate to ask the
+for the candidate to ask the employer

-employer why they think the
+why they think the MBA is important for

-answer might then serve as a
+the job.
+Their answer might then serve

-springboard for the candidate to feed
+as a springboard for the candidate to

-back evidence of how indeed she
+feed back evidence of how indeed she or

-or he has developed these favored
+he has developed these favored

 attributes through business school